allthingstalk/arduino-ltem-sdk/README.md

 ## Connecting and Disconnecting

 Connection is automatically established once `init()` is executed.
-However, if you wish to disconnect and/or connect from either WiFi or AllThingsTalk during device operation, you can do that by using these methods **anywhere** in your sketch:
+However, if you wish to disconnect and/or connect from either LTE-M or AllThingsTalk during device operation, you can do that by using these methods **anywhere** in your sketch:

 | **Method**                 | **Operation**                                                                 |
 | -------------------------- | ----------------------------------------------------------------------------- |